robertwoodland/y13project/TO-DO.md

 ## All other areas of the app
 ### Timers
 Break out into components
 Clean up passed states
-Creating a timer and then showing historic causes error - reading '0' for TimerHeader
+Can't fix pagination when timer deleted

 ### Preferences